superstarlifter/doc/docs/how_to/references.md

 When you define a reference field, a relationship is created between the two collections.
 Adding a reference field to a collection makes the other fields in the referenced collection available as well.

 ### Set up reference field
-1. Right click on the field you wish to reference to another collection ➔ **Fields**.
+1. Right click on the field you wish to reference to another collection ➔ **Fields**

 2. Change **Data Type** to Reference.